-The Company is involved from time to time in claims, proceedings, and litigation arising in the normal course of business.
-The Company does not believe the impact of such litigation will have a material adverse effect on the Company's consolidated financial statements taken as a whole.
+We are involved from time to time in claims, proceedings, and litigation arising in the normal course of business.
+We do not believe the impact of such litigation will have a material adverse effect on our consolidated financial statements taken as a whole.

-10. EARNINGS PER SHARE ATTRIBUTABLE TO COMMON STOCKHOLDERS
+10. EARNINGS PER SHARE